 Some people benefit from both a spending and savings account.
 Spend, save, transfer funds – having both accounts lets you do that.

-- Look for online bank accounts with no fees
+- Look for online bank accounts with no hidden fees¹ and no monthly minimums

-- See which banks offer a free checking account without an opening deposit
+- Consider checking and savings accounts without an opening deposit

 - Find options where you can open a checking account online instantly

 - Check out accounts that offer competitive interest rates

 All of these things can make it easier to find the right bank for you, especially understanding the fees.
 You want to make sure you’re not getting nickeled and dimed for everything.
 Make sure to read the fine print and understand any fees, as well as the terms and conditions.
 This way you’ll avoid any surprises later on.

 Gather Everything You Need to Open Your Account